The Newlander-Nirenberg theorem for complex $b$-manifolds: Introduction

-Our goal in this article is to show that, locally near points on the singular locus, every complex $b$-manifold of dimension $2n+2$ is indeed isomorphic to the model example above.
-Mendoza \cite{Mendoza} already took up this problem and partially settled it, up to deformation by terms whose Taylor expansions vanish along the singular locus.
+Our goal in this article is to show that, locally near points on the boundary, every complex $b$-manifold of dimension $2n+2$ is indeed isomorphic to the model example above.
+Mendoza \cite{Mendoza} already took up this problem and partially settled it, up to deformation by terms whose Taylor expansions vanish along the boundary.
 Indeed, Mendoza's result, which we state below, will play a crucial role.